 The International Braille and Technology Center for the Blind is a comprehensive technology evaluation, demonstration, and training facility located at our national headquarters in Baltimore, Maryland.

-Experts at CENA conduct and attend various training events throughout the year to share best practices in web accessibility and access technology.
-Learn more about training opportunities including our accessibility boutiques.
+Experts at CENA offer various training events and workshops throughout the year to share best practices in web accessibility and access technology.
+Learn more about our trainings.

 The Accessibility Switchboard is a web portal that provides freely available resources and guides for those who want to improve accessibility in their organizations.
 This is one of the many projects funded through the state of Maryland’s Nonvisual Access Initiative grants administered by the Maryland Department of Disabilities.
 This dynamic portal was developed with support from Accessibility Track Consulting, LLC, and members of the Accessibility Switchboard Community of Practice.